VOLTTRON/volttron-developer/AGENT_DEVELOPMENT.md

 ### Run against 8.x VOLTTRON

- 1. Create a directory for your agent for our example 'mynewlistener'
+ 1. Create a directory for a new example agent 'mynewlistener' outside of the volttron-listener agent created above.
     ```bash
     $> mkdir mynewlistener
     $> cd mynewlistener
     ```

- 2. Copy the current volttron/examples/ListenerAgent to your directory
+ 2. Copy the current <volttron_8.x source dir>/examples/ListenerAgent to your directory.
+Modify the source path in the below command before executing
     ```bash
-    $> cp volttron/examples/ListenerAgent . -R
+    $> cp <volttron_8.x_source dir>/examples/ListenerAgent . -R
     ```

- 3. Modify the top of the file ./ListenerAgent/listener/agents.py file to have both import statements as follows:
+ 3. Modify the top of the file ./ListenerAgent/listener/agent.py file.
+Replace the imports statements that import VOLTTRON specific packages with the following code:
     ```python
     try:
         # Attempt to import from 8.x version of VOLTTRON if not successful to import then